CDAGaming/CraftPresence-Wow-Edition/README.md

 *   A MCUpdater Instance (instance.json)
 *   A Technic installedPacks File (installedPacks)

-If using any of these launchers, It'll put the Packs Name in your Display as well as Show its Icon (when not in a server).
+If using any of these launchers, it'll put the packs name in your display as well as show it's icon (when not in a server).

 Note: In v1.6.0 and above, it'll instead parse the Pack's name into the `&PACK&` placeholder, that you can configure for usage in the RPC

-As an example, this is how the mod will convert the pack name to an iconKey:
+As an example, this is how the mod will convert a pack's name to an iconKey:

 Example: `All the Mods 3` would parse as `allthemods3`